• Home

 Mark Whitman

-It starts on the Western side of Mount Kilimanjaro at the Londorossi Gate and was introduced as an alternative to the Shira Route which begins at a higher, more challenging altitude.
+It starts on the Western side of Mount Kilimanjaro at the Londorossi Gate.
+This trek was introduced as an alternative to the Shira Route which begins at a higher, more challenging altitude.
+Lemosho has a better, gentler acclimatisation profile and a high summit success rate.

 The western side of Kilimanjaro is still very wild and you may get lucky and spot large antelope, buffalo and maybe even elephant.